adq8z9/le_accounting_nip/NUD fan.md

 Also this NUD might have use cases in combination with other NIPs/NUDs.
 E.g.
 - Relaying batch transations between different sub-systems over nostr relays (as interface) (if needed in a gift wrap) (?)
-- Accounting in a NIP-29 relay-based private group (?)
+- Accounting in a NIP-29 relay-based private group, or in general on a private relay (?)
 - An accounting report event could be timestamped and covered by an attestation event
 - (...?)